llvm/circt/docs/RationaleHW.md

 We take an approach to type canonicalization similar to [Clang](https://clang.llvm.org/docs/InternalsManual.html#canonical-types).

-To implement this, CIRCT has an extra layer of indirection in the ODS declarations of types that may be targetted by Type Declarations.
+To implement this, CIRCT has an extra layer of indirection in the ODS declarations of types that may be targeted by Type Declarations.
 This layer makes it possible to generically let operations declare their operands and results to be of a specific type, and also accept type declarations that canonicalize to that type.